EvolSoft/WiFi-Password-Recovery/README.md

 - Windows XP SP3, Vista, 7, 8.x, 10
 - A wireless network card of course

+## Donate

+If you want you can support this project with a small donation by clicking [:dollar: here](https://www.paypal.me/Flavius12).
+Your generosity will help us paying web hosting, domains, buying programs (such as IDEs, debuggers, etc...) and new hardware to improve software development.
+Thank you :smile:

 ## Precompiled binaries

 Precompiled binaries of WiFi Password Recovery are available for download as installer version or portable version.